tamunoWoks/python_notebook/lists_and_tuples_2.md

 eggs  # [0, 'Hello!', 2, 3] = The eggs variable refers to the same list.
 ```
 When you create the list , you assign a reference to it in the `spam` variable.
 But the next line copies only the list reference in `spam` to `eggs`, not the list value itself.
 There is still only one list, and `spam` and `eggs` now both refer
 to it.
 The reason there is only one underlying list is that the list itself was never actually copied.
 So, when you modify the first element of `eggs`, you’re modifying the same list that `spam` refers to.
+&nbsp;&nbsp;&nbsp;&nbsp;It becomes a bit more complicated, as lists also don’t contain a sequence of values directly, but rather a sequence of references to values.
+&nbsp;&nbsp;&nbsp;&nbsp;